-Grade Description

-Н Honors - COMAT Standard Score of 105 or higher; and Preceptor evaluation scores: Mean 3.5 or higher (out of 4.0)

-Р Pass - COMAT Standard Score of 72 or higher; and Preceptor evaluations scores: Mean 1.5 or higher (out of 4)

-NP Non-Pass

-RP Remediation Successfully Passed
+Grade e Description GPA Quality Points Honors Н 1.
+A high COMAT Score set by the COM curriculum committee and based on national data, which is reviewed annually; and 2.
+Preceptor evaluation scores: Mean 3.5 or higher (out of 4.0) Pass Р 1.
+An acceptable COMAT Score set by the COM curriculum committee and based on national data, which is reviewed annually; and 2.
+Preceptor evaluation scores: Mean 1.5 or higher (out of 4.0) NP Non-Pass RP Remediation Successfully Passed